bernasurf/PD/README.md

 # PD
-Projects and Code from created during courses, workshops, bootcamps, etc.
+Projects and Code worked as a result of training, courses, workshops, bootcamps, etc.